-- The Central State Office for Demography and Youth (Središnji državni ured za demografiju i mlade) is responsible for youth policy.
+- The Central State Office for Demography and Youth (CSODY), responsible for youth policy.

-The Office performs administrative and professional tasks related to improving and promoting the quality of life of youth and building a complete, comprehensive and cross-sectorial youth policy.
-The aforementioned scope includes: proposing and implementing strategic documents, laws, other acts, programmes and projects in the field of youth policy, and monitoring and evaluation thereof, especially in the involvement of young people as partners in the processes of decision-making, informal education, leisure and youth culture, volunteering and participating in the development of civil society, promoting political participation and protecting human rights, information, mobility and the provision of quality and regular support to the organized youth sector and its activities.
-The Ministry develops measures and programmes aimed at preventing the social exclusion of young people and providing the basis for a complete, creative and dignified life in their youthful times.
+The CSODY performs administrative and professional tasks aimed at enhancing and promoting the quality of life for youth.
+Its focus is on developing a complete, comprehensive, and cross-sectorial youth policy.
+This includes proposing and implementing strategic documents, laws and other acts, as well as programmes and projects in the field of youth policy.
+This scope extends to monitoring and evaluating these initiatives, with a particular emphasis on involving young people as partners in decision-making process.
+It also covers areas such as informal education, leisure, youth culture, volunteering, engagement in civil society development, promotion of political participation, protection of human rights, information dissemination, mobility, and providing quality and regular support to the organized youth sector and its activities.
+The CSODY develops measures and programmes aimed at preventing the social exclusion of young people and providing the basis for a complete, creative, and dignified life during their youthful years.

-- The Ministry of Labour, Pension System, Family and Social Policy carries out administrative and professional affairs related to the care of persons and families who do not have enough resources to meet basic needs or need assistance to overcome the causes of social vulnerability.
+- The Ministry of Labour, Pension System, Family and Social Policy (MLPSFSP) carries out administrative and professional affairs related to the support of individuals and families lacking sufficient resources to meet basic needs or requiring assistance to overcome the causes of social vulnerability.

-Crucial to the fight against poverty and social exclusion is the coordination of competent government, public and local authorities, and the cooperation of the government, public and civic actors, and the involvement of citizens.
-In this context, the strategy highlights the importance of finding new solutions based on guaranteed rights and the promotion of solidarity and social participation.
+Crucial to the fight against poverty and social exclusion is the coordination of competent government, public, and local authorities, along with the cooperation of government, public, and civic actors, and the active involvement of citizens.
+In this context, the National Plan highlights the importance of seeking new solutions based on guaranteed rights and the promotion of solidarity and social participation.
 It is important to attain a higher level of solidarity and make efforts to build new social capital.
-This requires public activities directed to a greater extent towards persons with existential difficulties and aimed at relieving them from seeking out protection mechanisms on their own, which, due to insufficient familiarity among the beneficiaries with the social welfare system and their rights, often results in unexercised rights and a consequent inability to come out of poverty and exclusion.
+This requires public activities directed to a greater extent towards individuals facing existential difficulties, with the aim of relieving them from seeking out protection mechanisms on their own.
+Due to insufficient familiarity among the beneficiaries with the social welfare system and their rights, such efforts often result in unexercised rights and a consequent inability to escape poverty and exclusion.

-Therefore, the strategy implementation programmes also build in measures, which strengthen cross-sectoral connections within the solidarity policy that support initiatives of civil society organisations and the involvement of citizens and promote the development of participation of poor and socially deprived persons in the implementation and monitoring of public policy.
-Namely, besides the contribution of civil society organisations which are active in their work with socially deprived citizens, the voice of persons facing existential difficulties is equally important.
+Therefore, the National Plan’s implementation programmes incorporate measures that enhance cross-sectoral connections within the solidarity policy.
+These measures support initiatives from civil society organisations and encourage the involvement of citizens.
+Moreover, they promote the development of participation among poor and socially deprived individuals in the implementation and monitoring of public policy.
+Specifically, the contribution of civil society organisations actively engaged with socially deprived citizens is significant.
+However, equally important is the voice of individuals facing existential difficulties.

-Considering that poverty and social exclusion are multidimensional categories, more strategic areas are foreseen for their combat and prevention.
+Considering that poverty and social exclusion are multidimensional categories, various strategic measures combat and prevention in the areas: